dogweather/forkful/content/en/bash/data-and-text-processing/manipulating-files-with-cli-one-liners.md

 weight: 31
 ---

-## What & Why?

-Manipulating files with CLI (Command Line Interface) one-liners involves using Bash scripts or commands to perform actions on files, like creating, reading, updating, or deleting them, all from the terminal.
-Programmers do it for efficiency, automation, and because it's exceptionally powerful for handling file operations on Linux servers or systems, where graphical interfaces might not be available.

 ## How to:
 Here are a few potent one-liners and what they can accomplish:

 1. **Creating a file and writing text into it:**